LinPsPs/CourseSiteGenerator/README.md

 The details of this project are specified in "CourseSiteGeneratorSDD.pdf" and "CourseSiteGeneratorSRS.pdf".

 ## Core Features
-1. This app provides an user-friendly UI that allows users to easily generate websites.
+1. This app provides a user-friendly UI that allows users to easily generate websites.
 This app supports undo/redo and save/load operations.
-The UI is presented by JavaFx Framework.
+The UI is presented by JavaFX Framework.
 The undo/redo operations are provided by jTPS - An abstract transaction processing system.
-The data inputed by users will be stored in JSON files.
+The data inputted by users will be stored in JSON files.
 2. This app allows users to change themes for both app UI and Web page.
 Simply put CSS files under webpage_css folder, the app will load from this folder and allow users to select themes from a menu.
 3. This app also supports multiple languages.
 It uses PropertyManager to load XML files which stores languages.